 - Peel and cut potatoes in half and then in half again.
 Add potatoes to the boiling water and boil until completely soft with no firmness (about 20-25 minutes)

-- In a seperate small saucepan (while the potatoes are boiling) add milk, cream, 7 tbsp of the butter, fresh herbs, fresh garlic, garlic powder, and salt.
+- In a seperate small saucepan (while the potatoes are boiling) add milk, cream, 7 tablespoon of the butter, fresh herbs, fresh garlic, garlic powder, and salt.
 Heat to a light simmer.
 Let this mix lightly simmer for about 10 minutes or until garlic is tender.
 Turn off the heat.

 - When the potatoes are tender, strain and pour into a mixing bowl.